oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 ## Inheritance, Extensibility, Immutability

 A `record` is implicitly final, and cannot be abstract.
-You cannot enhance it later by extension.
+You cannot enhance it later by extension, as the compiler will output the following error:

 ```
 Cannot inherit from final 'com.okta.developer.records.EndOfGame'
 ```

 A `record` cannot extend any class, not even its implicit superclass `Record`.
-It can implement interfaces.
+But it can implement interfaces.
+Using the `extends` with records clause will cause the following error:

 ```
 No extends clause allowed for record
 ```

 A `record` will not have write accessors and the implicitly declared fields are final, and not modifiable via reflection.
 Moreover, a `record` cannot declare instance fields outside the `record` _header_.
 Records embody an _immutable by default_ policy, usually applied to data carrier classes.
-Read accessors can be declared explicitly, but should never silently alter the Record state. **Review Record semantics before making explicit declarations of automatic members.**

 ```
 Instance field is not allowed in record
 Cannot assign a value to final variable 'id'
 ```

+Read accessors can be declared explicitly, but should never silently alter the Record state. **Review Record semantics before making explicit declarations of automatic members.**

 A record without any constructor declaration will be given a canonical constructor with the same signature as the header, which will assign all the private fields from the arguments.
 The canonical constructor can be declared explicitly in the standard syntax, or in a compact form: